AleIan2025/Gastric_Signal_Processing_Toolbox---GSPT-/README.md

 You can now choose to run GSPT with a
-* preliminary check on the existence of movent or spike-like artifacts in the given channel based on Monte Carlo Randopm Shuffling surrogate testing (RP)
+* preliminary check on the existence of movent or spike-like artifacts in the given channel based on Monte Carlo Randopm Shuffling surrogate testing: Conditional (RP control)
-* no preliminary check ()
+* no preliminary check: Forced (always localize)
+If the Conditional option is selected, GSPT will run the artifact localization and removal algorithm only if the MC test finds that the signal is affected by movement or spike-like artifacts.
+If the Forced option is selected, the artifact localization and removal will be run by default.
+The latter protect from an exessive number of false positive at the expense of loosing some true positive;
+the former is more aggressive leading to a greater number of true positive at the expense of having more false positive.
+The choice between the two is left to the needs of the user.

 When control is on there will be an image generated: